nndda/Theatre/README.md

 Fine-tune your dialogue flow with `{delay}` and `{speed}`.
 ```
 Godette:
-    "Hello!{delay = 0.7} nice to meet you"
+    "Hello!{delay = 0.7} Nice to meet you."
 ```
 ```
 Godette:
     "Hello!
         delay=0.7
-    nice to meet you"
+    Nice to meet you."
 ```

 ## Function calls